wlsf82/protractor-and-webrtc/README.md

 First of all, we are defining `"use strict;"` because all the testing code will be written using ECMAScript 2015 syntax.

-Secondly we are requiring the `jasmine-spec-reporter` module and we are storing it in a variable named `SpecReporter`.
+Secondly, we are requiring the `jasmine-spec-reporter` module and we are storing it in a variable named as `SpecReporter`.
 This will be used for a better test report in the console when running the tests.

 Then we are exporting a config module, where all configurations needed for Protractor to run will be defined.